amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-cloud-stream-with-kafka-communication.md

     destination: first-topic
 ```

-Now, since we are using a custom class to send and receive messages, We need to create a custom serializer and deserializer as follows.
+Now, since we are using a custom class to send and receive messages, we need to create a custom serializer and deserializer as follows.

 ```java
 public class MessageSerializer implements Serializer<Message> {